Electoral district: District magnitude

-But where party list PR is used, the Hare quota (the natural electoral threshold) is often used.
-For instance, in a system that uses party vote tallies to allocate seats, a party with ten percent of the vote will win a seat in a 10-member district as its 10 percent of the vote means it is due one seat of the ten.
-Thus, a threshold of ten percent in a ten-seat district is equivalent to a Hare quota.
-That same party will not win a seat in a 5-member district.
+Where party list PR is used, the Hare quota (the natural electoral threshold) is often used.
+For instance, in a system that uses party vote tallies to allocate seats, a party with ten percent of the vote in a district will win a seat in a 10-member district as its 10 percent of the vote means it is due one seat of the ten.
+The threshold of ten percent in a ten-seat district is equivalent to a Hare quota.
+However if districts are drawn so that the party does not have 20 percent of the votes in a five-seat district, then it would not win a seat.
+Under PR, district magnitude determines the percentage of district votes required to win a seat, but if districts have about the same votes to seat ratio, the number of votes needed to win a seat is about the same under any district magnitude, roughly the Hare quota of the overall votes.

-In systems where a noticeable number of votes are wasted, such as Single non-transferable voting or first past the post voting, or Instant-runoff voting, especially if voters are prohibited from ranking all candidates, candidates may win with less than Hare or even Droop.

-Larger district magnitudes means larger districts, so reduces gerrymandering.
+In systems where a noticeable number of votes are wasted, such as Single non-transferable voting or first past the post voting, or Instant-runoff voting, especially if voters are prohibited from ranking all candidates, candidates may win with less than Hare or less even than Droop.
+Larger district magnitudes means larger districts, so reduces disproportional variation among districts and gerrymandering.
 Gerrymandering is the practice of partisan redistricting by means of creating imbalances in the make-up of the district map, made easier by a multitude of micro-small districts.
 A larger district magnitude also means fewer wasted votes.
 As well, a fair voting system in the district contests also means that gerrymandering is ineffective because each party gets its fair share of seats however districts are drawn, at least theoretically.
 Multiple-member contests sometimes use plurality block voting, which allows the single largest group to take all the district seats.
 Each voter having just one vote in a multi-member district, Single voting, a component of most party-list proportional representation methods as well as single non-transferable vote and single transferable vote, prevents such a landslide.

+District maginude is one of two components of the seat product model of electoral system effects.